The Seventh Biennale of Israeli Ceramics 2013

 Ofrenda

 At the heart of the project was the creation of a contemporary ceramic ofrenda installation.
-Measuring approximately 2.3 meters in height and1 meter in width and depth, the piece was designed to envelop the viewer
+Measuring approximately 2.3 meters in height and1 meter in width and depth, the piece was designed to envelop the viewer in a vivid and immersive ceramic universe.
+Drawing from the layered symbolism of traditional Mexican altars, the work represents colorful flowers, traditional food, music, and personal offerings, all in ceramic form.

 Becoming Plastic 2022 Benyamini Contemporary Ceramics Center